JoyceKimberly/Kobra-updated/README.md

 # Warning

 Please do not install this on your machine in order to use it.
 I cannot promise it is safe, it really needs some proper programmers to go over it first.

+# To do

+- Fix menu getting stuck after auto-leveling
+- Finish HAL
+- Make MarlinSerial work
+- Find out what the change to AWAIT_TIMED_PULSE means and how to apply it outside of stepper.cpp